 5. You have a million excuses for why you don’t date.

 Although you may want a long-term relationship — or even a short-term one — you have a list of reasons why dating isn’t the right choice for you at the moment.
 Maybe next month when your job isn’t so busy or next year when you’re done with grad school.
 You push down feelings of loneliness, thinking that this is what you ought to live with.

 6. You think your coworkers or classmates secretly look down on you.

 They all seem to get along with each other.
 When you walk in the room, however, you could swear that they roll their eyes or pity you.
 You end up avoiding common areas like break rooms or dorm lounges.

 7. You edit your social media updates endlessly before you post them.

 You’re extremely worried about what people may think about what you post.
 You don’t want to look stupid, uninformed or desperate.
 You spend time picking out the right emoji and still end up thinking your social media posts are pretty pathetic.

-If you play any online games or are able to be anonymous in an online capacity, you experience a level of comfort unusual for you.
-You feel that your true self may be able to come out most easily with a cloak of anonymity.
+If you play any online games or are able to be unnamed in an online capacity, you experience a level of comfort unusual for you.
+You feel that your true self may be able to come out most easily in a confidential capacity.
 It’s only then you can relax and not feel people are judging you.